 Long Beach California, USA Travel Guide

-Long Beach also thrives as an aquatic capital, with possibilities for sailing, kayaking, and whale watching.
+The Longest beach also thrives as an aquatic capital, with possibilities for sailing, kayaking, and whale watching.

 Waterfront views and for leisure boating.

-Charming streetscapes, unique boutiques, and diverse dining.
+Charming streetscapes, unique boutiques, and assorted dining.

 Galleries, independent shops, and murals.